 We assume you’re part of an organization — your own business, your workplace, your community, your association.
 You have some basic knowledge in sociocracy.

-Let’s say you know that you are dreaming of turning your organization into a self-managed organization, using sociocracy (or any related framework).
+Let’s say you know that you are dreaming of turning your organization into a self-managed organization, so you’d implement sociocracy.
 Now what?
+Where do you even start?

 First of all, let me say that I don’t believe in a cookie-cutter method.
 Every organization is a little different.
 And every organization has its unique advantages and potential challenges.
 Interestingly, every organization has to shift in some way.
 (For example, a very flat organization will have to get used to some structure.
 Yet, a very hierarchical organization has to get used to more shared and distributed authority.)